 Bacchus would be proud of Vienna, where chilled white wine is a trademark of summer evenings in street-side cafés and leafy taverns.
-And if you want a taste of the rich palette of wines offered by Austria, then the Vienna Wine Fest seems like a good idea.
+And if you want a taste of the rich palette of wines offered by Austria, then the Vienna Wine Fest seems like a fine idea.

 - One-day festival at the Museumsquartier featuring over 40 wineries

 - Ticket included wine tastings